 A Holiday Tradition is Born

 Before publication, the president of Montgomery Ward hoped that the book would bring “a tremendous amount of Christmas traffic.”
 The book went far beyond that and became a staple of Christmas in Chicago.
 The store published and distributed 2.4 million copies of Rudolph the Red-Nosed Reindeer in 1939.
-Only war-time limitations on paper kept more editions from being published.
+Further publication was impossible because of war-time limitations on paper.

 After World War II ended, May asked for the rights to the story he’d created.
 Inspired by either goodwill or short-sightedness (I’d guess the latter), the company signed over Rudolph.
 May had new editions printed, which unexpectedly sold millions more copies.

 In 1949, May asked with his brother-in-law, the songwriter Johnny Marks, to turn the story into a song.
-Famous names, like Bing Crosby, declined to perform it, but the song was eventually recorded by the “singing cowboy” Gene Autry.
+Bing Crosby famously declined to perform it.
+Into the breach stepped the “singing cowboy” Gene Autry.
 That version of the song would hit #1 on the charts and eventually sell 25 million copies.
 It’s still one of the best-selling songs of all time!